andreijiroh-dev/website/markdown/contact/else.md

 ---

 !!! info "Thanks for getting in touch!
-Before you write, here's a few things to remind before emailing:"
+Before you write, here's a few things to remind before you go:"
     * Please [read my boundaries](../user-manual/boundaries.md), as well as [general communication policy](../user-manual/communications.md), [Do Not Interact list](../user-manual/dni.md) and [on neurodivergence and disability](../user-manual/neurodivergence-and-disability.md) before you scroll down.
     NOT following them will result in moderation actions, up to and including reporting as spam and blocks.